British Gas Logo

 British Gas Logo 1986-1995

-After the Gas Act 1986, which allowed for the privatization of gas supplies, British Gas Corporation was replaced by British Gas plc.
-The new organization adopted a black and white logo that mentioned its name.
+Following the Gas Act 1986, which allowed the privatization of gas supplies, the British Gas Corporation was replaced by British Gas plc.
+The new organization adopted a black-and-white logo that featured its name.
 The words were written together, but the capital “B” and “G” visually separated them.
 Above Gas was an abstract flame of five sinuous lines.

 1995 – 2011